-ASC Topic 842, Leases ("ASC 842"), requires lessees to recognize most leases on the balance sheet with a corresponding right-to-use ("ROU") asset.
+Accounting Standards Codification ("ASC") Topic 842, Leases ("ASC 842"), requires lessees to recognize most leases on the balance sheet with a corresponding right-to-use asset ("ROU asset").
 ROU assets represent the Company's right to use an underlying asset for the lease term and lease liabilities represent the Company's obligation to make lease payments arising from the lease.
 The assets and lease liabilities are recognized at the lease commencement date based on the estimated present value of fixed lease payments over the lease term.
 ROU assets are evaluated for impairment using the long-lived assets impairment guidance.

 Leases will be classified as financing or operating, which will drive the expense recognition pattern.
-The Company elects to exclude short-term leases if and when the Company has them.
+The Company elects to exclude short-term leases from ASC 842 analysis if and when the Company has them.